The Omlet Blog

 4. Wooden chicken coops aren’t predator-resistant

 Add another layer of security to your hens’ home with an automatic chicken coop door.
-Omlet’s Autodoor opens and closes on a horizontal spiral mechanism that is extremely difficult for predators to pry open.
+Omlet’s Autodoor opens and closes on a horizontal gear mechanism that is extremely difficult for predators to pry open.
 And, with the light and time settings, your flock will be safely closed in each evening before predators are at their most active.

 5. Wooden chicken coops aren’t waterproof